SabotagePerformanceAppraisals/scrummaster.jp/_pages/who-are-we.md

 ## Authors

 * MJ (Michael James) was chosen by Ken Schwaber to help teach Scrum in 2006.
 He has been known for the [Scrum Master Checklist](https://scrummasterchecklist.org), and Agile tutorials seen by half a million people.
 MJ works with Odd-e Japan.
-* Aki Enomoto (榎本) is an experienced Agile Coach at Odd-e who works with MJ quite a bit in Japan.
+* Akihito Enomoto (榎本 明仁) is an experienced Agile Coach at Odd-e who works with MJ quite a bit in Japan.

 ## Editor